LLNL's Role in the DOE Exascale Computing Project

 Achieving an exascale computing capability will have profound effects on LLNL’s missions and on the world by delivering capabilities to address several strategic areas, including:

 Lawrence Livermore has always been a leader in high-performance scientific computing.
 As such, we are proud to be a major partner in the national effort striving for exascale performance.
-Our scientists and engineers are contributing to the development of new systems, new software ecosystems, new applications, and co-design activities that will allow us to execute our national security mission while advancing the broader pursuits of scientific understanding and technology development.
+Our scientists and engineers are contributing to the development of new hardware technologies and architecture, new software ecosystems, new applications, and co-design activities that will allow us to carry out our national security mission while advancing the broader pursuits of scientific understanding and technology development.

 These large-scale simulation resources are needed to solving some of today’s most pressing problems, including stockpile stewardship, clean energy production, and precision medicine for cancer treatment.